 It can be difficult to maintain a therapeutic approach to parenting all the time, so its important to remember self-compassion.
 It can be tough to exercise emotional restraint sometimes, especially when your child is acting in a challenging way.
 However, if a caregiver can adopt a therapeutic approach to their parenting even most of the time, this will have a considerable positive impact on the development of their child, allowing them to build healthy, secure attachments.

+If you’re interested in learning more about therapeutic parenting and incorporating its principles into your own parenting approach, consider exploring parenting courses that focus on this style.
 At Compass, we encourage our carers to begin with the PACE model when adopting a therapeutic parenting style.

 The PACE model, developed by psychologist Dan Hughes, is comprised of four principles of communication: playfulness, acceptance, curiosity, and empathy.
 The PACE approach provides a framework for supporting children throughout emotional and behavioural challenges.